videlais/Unofficial-Ink-Cookbook/_chapters/01/index.md

 2. How do you "glue" text together to prevent line breaks?
 3. What's the difference between a *choice* and a *weave*?
 4. How do you prevent choice text from appearing in the story output?
+5. What symbol creates a gathering point, and how many do you need for a `**` choice?
-5. What happens to text written after `//` in your ink code?
+6. What happens to text written after `//` in your ink code?

 ## Try It